swashata/wp-webpack-script/docs/guide/getting-started.md

 ## Install the build tool

-We have to way to get started with `@wpackio/scripts`.
+We have two way to get started with `@wpackio/scripts`.

 ### Bootstrap the files automatically